Ajibaji/selenium_grid_bareback/README.md

     - Construct Ansible Playbook:
        - Hub
           - run the Selenium Hub script
        - Node $ (where $ is the node number)
           - runs firefox installation script if ~/1-Firefox-installed.txt doesn't exist
           - runs chrome installation script if ~/2-Chrome-installed.txt doesn't exist
           - runs post chrome istalltion script if ~/3-Post-chrome-installed.txt doesn't exist
           - runs nodeConfig.json creation script if ~/4-Config-file-created.txt doesn't exist
           - runs shared library script if ~/5-Libraries-shared.txt doesn't exist
-             - runs following in-line shell commands:
+          - runs following in-line shell commands
              - if Selenium Standalone Server jar file doesn't exist then download it
              - install Java 8, if not installed
              - runs Selenium using "nohup" and redirecting stdout to "nohup.out", using "xvfb-run"to simulate the screen at 1400x1024x24, Selenium role as node, binding to correct network interface using -host, and specifiying config.json as the nodeConfig file

     - Run playbook and specify the hosts.ini file we created using "ansible-playbook playbook.yml -i hosts.ini"
     - Once playbook has run its course, PIPBOY is displayed, along with URLs for the Grid Console and the destination to direct tests